 - Eyes: The back loop is attached to the line.

-- Shank: The straight part connects the eye with the bend but is blunt at the end.
+- Shank: The straight part connecting the eye with the bend, but blunt at the end.

 - Bend: The curved part where the hook turns back on itself.